juanxo/backbone-teambox-tasks/README.md

 # TODO #

-I just started to getting my feet wet with client side frameworks, and there are some things I would like to do in this application:
+I just started to get my feet wet with client side frameworks, and there are some things I would like to do in this application:

 * Expandable tasks: Click on task header to expand them (nested views, etc)